Jak and Daxter: The Precursor Legacy: Marketing and release

 Even before the game's announcement at E3 2001, "Project Y" was highly anticipated.
 The game's title was revealed on May 14, and the game was revealed at E3 2001 two days later, with a scheduled winter 2001 release.
 As development neared completion, Naughty Dog faced intense pressure to meet deadlines; the subsequent six months following the E3 showcase were a "blur" of script rewrites, engine overhauls, and level building.
 The final boss was integrated just 48 hours before submission.
-A one-month delay past Thanksgiving 2001 allowed critical polishing, ensuring the game met Naughty Dog's quality standards.
+To ensure the game met Naughty Dog's quality standards, it was delayed one month past Thanksgiving 2001 for polishing.

 In November, a game demo and coupon for the game's retail copy was distributed to Cingular Wireless customers who activated service with an Ericsson phone or purchased an Ericsson accessory.
 A browser game was developed and released in 2001 to promote the game.
-After becoming lost media, it was later restored and made playable by archivists and fans of the Jak and Daxter series.
+After becoming presumed lost, it was later restored and made playable by archivists and fans of the Jak and Daxter series.
 The game was originally slated for a North American ship date of December 11, but was moved up to December 4.
+A European release followed in the same month.

+In 2012, a high-definition remaster was included in the Jak and Daxter Collection for the PlayStation 3; the collection was also released for the PlayStation Vita in 2013.
+In 2017, the game became available on the PlayStation 4 as a digital download through the PlayStation Store service.
+Limited edition physical versions for the PlayStation 4 were released by Limited Run Games in 2019.